Have you ever heard of baby led weaning? If so, you may wonder what’s different about baby led weaning from other ways of feeding your baby.

 Other great options are roasted winter squash or sweet potato (cut into sticks so one end can be held by a little fist while the other is gnawed on), chopped sautéed spinach (mixed with breast milk if you wish), or very finely diced tender chicken.
 If you can squish the food between your thumb and finger, it’s soft enough for little toothless gums to chew.

 Note: Make sure you still pick soft foods even when (especially when) those first little front teeth come through!
 You don’t want your little one to accidentally bite off a piece of apple and then not have the molars to chew it.
+That could lead to choking.

 Of course, there’s nothing saying your baby can’t eat mashed foods.
 After all, mashed is just another texture to explore!
 Often for adults, we thin out mashed foods with dairy or broth.
 While (sodium-free) broth or stock is fine for babies, they really aren’t ready for dairy yet.
-Use a splash or two of breastmilk instead!

 When you give your baby mashed foods, go ahead and give her a spoon too.
 But think about the baby spoons you typically see.
 They really aren’t designed for BLW!